Last Updated on April 16, 2023

 Unfortunately, these health screenings are pretty expensive, which means that their cost will be built into the price of your puppy.

-When looking at the price of your dog, you should also check to see if this includes vaccinations, deworming, microchipping, and spaying or neutering.
+When looking at the price of your pup, you should also check to see if this includes vaccinations, deworming, microchipping, and spaying or neutering.

 Some breeders include some or all of these services, while others charge extra for these on top of your puppy purchase price.

-As referenced above, an older American Bully will cost less than a puppy.
+As referenced above, an older American Bully will be less than a puppy.
 The younger a doggie, the more costly he will be.

 Be careful of anyone who sells puppies under two months old.
 As pups rely upon their moms for warmth and nourishment, they ought to remain with their moms for at least the first eight weeks of their lives.